-Cinco de Mayo is on a Thursday this year, which may make you inclined to think that it will be a little hard to pull together a fabulous celebratory backyard bash.
+Cinco de Mayo is on a Friday this year, which may make you inclined to think that it will be a little hard to pull together a fabulous celebratory backyard bash.
 After all, it’s been a crazy week with a mile-long to-do list, plus all of those end-of-school-year activities.
-All the more reason to take a deep breath and relax with a mid-week margarita!
+All the more reason to take a deep breath and relax with an end-of-the-week margarita!

 Here is a list of some easy tips for pulling off a casual backyard Cinco de Mayo fiesta like a pro — with nothing more than a quick trip to the grocery store and a peek inside the back of your hall closet.

 Ok, so you’re the type of person who typically likes to channel your inner Joanna Gaines when it comes to preparing for a party.
 Well, it’s doubtful you’ll have time to make your own paper maché piñata in time, so it’s time to get creative with existing supplies.
 Unless, of course, you happen to have an old piñata in the back of your closet, in which case, dig it out!
 For other decorations, think in terms of earthy textures: wooden items, wool blankets, burlap sacks left over from the 4th of July sack race (which make excellent table drapes)…you get the idea.
 Fruits and vegetables also make festive table decorations — for example, a glass bowl or trifle dish filled with limes, avocados, or tomatoes.